US will not give security guarantees to Ukraine, Trump says

 Regional authorities said five people were killed and 11 were wounded in the latest Russian strikes that attest to the difficult fighting for Ukrainian forces that are facing down a better-resourced and large Russian army across the sprawling front line.

-The Russian defence ministry said that its forces had gained control over two more villages in the Kursk region in Russia where Ukrainian forces launched a surprise offensive in August last year.
+The Russian Ministry of Defence said that its forces had gained control over two more villages in the Kursk region in Russia where Ukrainian forces launched a surprise offensive in August last year.